Carolina bays: Alternative interpretations

+Many alternative hypotheses have been proposed for the origin of the Carolina Bays and been examined and that are either no longer or never were viewed favorably by most geologists.
+These hypotheses include their origin as spring basins, enclosed soundlets, groundwater solution depressions, artesian springs, salmon redds, streamlined groundwater flow forming limestone sinks, deflation hollows, intersecting river terraces, burning peat leading to subsidence, wind modified and ponded periglacial patterned ground, and from hydrogen seepage.

+Some of the disfavored alternative hypotheses involve extraterrestrial events of some type.
+These hypotheses include meteorite impacts; shockwaves from a comet explosion; secondary impacts of glacial ice boulders ejected from a Younger Dryas impact in th Laurentide Ice Sheet; and speculative "cavitation" processes in a unproven, regional sandy, Mid-Pleistocene impact ejecta.
+These hypotheses are dismissed for a number of reasons including the wholesale lack of primary evidence for the extensive contemporary impact ejecta, impact processes, impactors, and suitable source impact crater for either sand or ice boulder ejecta.

 Similar landforms in the Gulf of Mexico coastal plain

 Other landform depressions, not widely accepted as Carolina bays, are present within the northern Gulf of Mexico coastal plain in southern Mississippi and Alabama, where they are known as either Grady ponds or Citronelle ponds.
 They are also known by a variety of names such as pocks, pock marks, bagols, lacs ronds, and natural ponds.
 These features in southern Mississippi and Alabama are elliptical to roughly circular in shape.
 The measurement of the long axes of 200 elliptical Grady / Citronelle ponds in southwestern Baldwin County, Alabama found a very distinct orientation tightly clustered about N25°W.

-Undrained depressions, circular-to-oval in shape and exhibiting a wide range of area and depth, are also a feature of the Gulf of Mexico coastal plain in Texas and southwest Louisiana.
+Undrained depressions, circular to oval in shape and exhibiting a wide range of area and depth, are also a feature of the Gulf of Mexico coastal plain in Texas and southwest Louisiana.
 These depressions vary in size from .25 to 2 mi in diameter.
 Within Harris County, Texas, raised rims, which are about 2 ft high, partially enclose these depressions.